datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 o) for every 1 lb decrease in weight, you would expect height to increase by 0.2 inches.
 o) for every 1 lb increase in height, you would expect weight to decrease by 0.2 inches.
 o) for every 1 lb increase in weight, you would expect height to increase by 1 inch.
-o) for every 1 lb decrease in weight, you would expect hight to decrease by 1 inch.
+o) for every 1 lb decrease in weight, you would expect hit to decrease by 1 inch.

 {choose-answers:4}
-?4 If you had a single numeric variable that was normally distributed, what test would you use to determine if its mean were different than the expected mean?

-C) t-test
-C) `t.test()`
-o) `prop.test()`
-o) `lm()`
-o) simple linear regression
-o) multiple linear regression

-{choose-answers:4}
-?5 To account for confounding, what is one approach you could consider?
+?4 To account for confounding, what is one approach you could consider?

 C) multiple linear regression
 o) t-test